Tesco: Litigation

-The Tesco supermarket chain is involved in litigation such as the Ward v Tesco Stores Ltd and Tesco Supermarkets Ltd v Nattrass cases.
 Tesco has been criticised for aggressively pursuing critics of the company in Thailand.
 Writer and former MP Jit Siratranont faced up to two years in jail and a £16.4 million libel damages claim for saying that Tesco was expanding aggressively at the expense of small local retailers.
-Tesco served him with writs for criminal defamation and civil libel.
-The Thai court dismissed the case, ruling that the criticism made by the defendant was 'in good faith by way of fair comment on any person or thing subjected to public criticism'.
+Along with a business writer, they incorrectly over-stated the contribution that Tesco Lotus was making to global revenues.
+Tesco served them with writs in 2007 for criminal defamation and civil libel.
+The Thai court dismissed the case.